honeycombio/terraform-provider-honeycombio/docs/index.md

 `HONEYCOMB_API_KEY` environment variable will take priority over the `HONEYCOMBIO_APIKEY` environment variable.

 ~> **Note** Hard-coding API keys in any Terraform configuration is not recommended.
 Consider using the one of the environment variable options.

 ## Argument Reference

 Arguments accepted by this provider include:

 * `api_key` - (Required) The Honeycomb API key to use.
 It can also be set using `HONEYCOMB_API_KEY` or `HONEYCOMBIO_APIKEY` environment variables.
-* `api_url` - (Optional) Override the url of the Honeycomb.io API.
+* `api_url` - (Optional) Override the URL of the Honeycomb.io API.
+It can also be set using `HONEYCOMB_API_ENDPOINT`.
 Defaults to `https://api.honeycomb.io`.
 * `debug` - (Optional) Enable to log additional debug information.
 To view the logs, set `TF_LOG` to at least debug.